tkrisztian95/netflix-imdb-chrome-extension/readme.md

 ### How it works:
 The extension fetch the movie details from the [OMDb API](https://www.omdbapi.com/) and display the ratings.
 #### Provide API key
 [Get your free!!!
 OMDb API key](https://www.omdbapi.com/apikey.aspx) and then click on the extension's icon at the chrome toolbar.
-Paste and save it and you ready to use.
+Paste the key you got in email and save it and you ready to use.

 ![Screenshot](resources/capture2.PNG)

 #### In action